 Penair School is a fully inclusive mixed comprehensive school that serves pupils aged 11-16 from the Truro area and further afield.
 The core values of our school’s ethos are Pride, Belonging, Learning and Opportunity.

 Our School is named after Penair House, a mansion built in the late 18th Century by Rear -Admiral Robert Carthew Reynolds.
-The School was officially opened on 20 May 1980 by the Prince of Wales after taking two and half years to build.
+The school was officially opened on 20 May 1980 by the Prince of Wales after taking two and half years to build.

 Much development has taken place over the past 40 years with there being significant improvements made to the site to help the school ‘move with the times’ (eg removal of the well-remembered swimming pool that was replaced with other buildings including the purpose-built English block which also had an additional ICT/Business Enterprise centre added to it).